lennardv2/Leaflet.awesome-markers/README.md

 - 'bookmark'
 - .... and many more, see: http://fortawesome.github.com/Font-Awesome/#icons-new
 - Or: http://twitter.github.com/bootstrap/base-css.html#icons
 - Also supports Bootstrap 3 Glyphicons!
-Simply use 'glyphicon-<icon-name>' for 'icon': http://getbootstrap.com/components/#glyphicons
+Simply use `glyphicon-<icon-name>` for `icon`: http://getbootstrap.com/components/#glyphicons

 ### Spinning icons (only Font-Awesome)
 You can make any icon spin by setting the spin option to true: